oxfist/night-owl.nvim/README.md

   <!-- </tr> -->
 </table>

+> [!NOTE]
-> ℹ️ I've personally optimized the colorscheme styling and robustness for these
+> I've personally optimized the colorscheme styling and robustness for these
 > languages extensively enough to confidently say they look _acceptable_ to me.
 > If you happen to build software with them, then I invite you to try out this
 > theme! 🙂